fdomuma/Library-s-project/README.md

 # Library-s-project

-Project conducted under an intership in the University of Málaga Main Library
+Project conducted under an internship in the University of Málaga Main Library